 I’m so glad that we decided to incorporate a dark and moody color – which I haven’t really done in any of our homes yet.
 It is bold and some say risky…but I’m in love.

-I can’t wait to get it finished off with decor, furniture and bedding!
+I can’t wait to get it finished off with decor, furniture, and bedding!
+(Update: Check out the finished master boho bedroom here!)

 Let’s take one more look at the crazy before and afters!